Boston University: John Hancock Student Village

 The Student Village is a large new residential and recreational complex covering 10 acre between Buick Street and Nickerson Field, ground formerly occupied by a National Guard Armory, which had been used by the university for indoor track and field and as a storage facility before its demolition and the start of construction.
 The dormitory of apartment suites at 10 Buick Street (often abbreviated to "StuVi" by students) opened to juniors and seniors in the fall of 2000.
 In 2002, John Hancock Insurance announced its sponsorship of the multimillion-dollar project.

 The Agganis Arena, named after Harry Agganis, was opened to concerts and hockey games in January 2005.
 The Agganis Arena is capable of housing 6,224 spectators for Terrier hockey games, replacing the smaller Walter Brown Arena.
 It can also be used for concerts and shows.
 In March 2005, the final element of phase II of the Student Village complex, the Fitness and Recreation (FitRec) Center, was opened, drawing large crowds from the student body.
 Construction on the rest of phase II, which included 19- and 26-story residential towers was finished in fall 2009.

 Other facilities

 The Mugar Memorial Library is the central academic library for the Charles River Campus.
 It also houses the Howard Gotlieb Archival Research Center, formerly called the Twentieth Century Archive, where documents belonging to thousands of eminent figures in literature, journalism, diplomacy, the arts, and other fields are housed.

-The George Sherman Union (GSU), located next to Mugar Memorial Library, provides students with a food court featuring many fast-food chains, including Panda Express, Basho, Starbucks, and Pinkberry.
+The George Sherman Union (GSU), located next to Mugar Memorial Library, provides students with a food court featuring many fast-food chains, including Panda Express, Basho, Starbucks, El Comal, Rhett's, The Coop, Halal Shack, and Urban Table.
 The GSU also provides lounge areas for students to relax or study.
 The basement of the George Sherman Union is home to the BU Central lounge, which hosts concerts and other activities and events.